cuongkane/blog/posts/2024/06/write_valuable_tests.md

 ## Ideal Tests

-Creating an ideal test to satisfy all 4 attributes is impossible because of the inverse proportion of `fast testing execution` and `protection against regression`.
+Creating an ideal test to satisfy all 4 attributes is extremely hard to achieve because of the inverse proportion of `fast testing execution` and `protection against regression`.

 Here is the diagram describing that inverse proportion: